anuarshaidenov/to-do-list/README.md

 `npm install`

-After that you will be able to start a local server running the command
+Start a local server running the command

 `npm start`

-You should now see the project running on a dev server with on port 8080.
+You should now have the project running locally on a dev server.

 ## Authors